How to Apply

 Step 4: Accepted Applicants

 Only those applicants accepted into the Apprenticeship program will receive a letter from the Florida East Coast Electrical Joint Apprenticeship and Training Committee (JATC) informing them of the decision and inviting them to attend class after successful completion of a physical exam and a drug screening.
 Keep in mind, selections are not always immediately following the interview.
-Very often, several months may pass before actual selection are made and a new school year starts.
-Applicants remain on the ranking list for possible selection into school for 2 years before needing to re-apply.
+Very often, several months may pass before actual selections are made and a new school year starts.
+Applicants remain on the ranking list for possible selection into school for one year before needing to re-apply.

 The recruitment, selection, employment and training of apprentices during their apprenticeship, shall be without discrimination because of race, color, religion, national origin, age or sex – except the applicant must be at least 17 years of age to apply and 18 years of age at the time of indenture.
 The JATC does not and will not discriminate against a qualified individual with a disability because of the disability of such individual.
 The sponsor will take affirmative action to provide equal opportunity in apprenticeship and will operate the apprenticeship program as required under applicable law and lawful regulations issued thereunder.